mborik/speccy2010/README.md

 # Speccy2010

 - **Speccy2010** is FPGA development board built for the implementation of various gaming computers (but originally focused on **ZX Spectrum and its clones**).
-- This project is fork, or better **next iteration of the firmware** primarily aimed on implementation of [DivMMC](https://spectrumforeveryone.com/2017/04/history-esxdos-divmmc-divmmc-enjoy/) interface (basically [DivIDE](https://divide.speccy.cz/files/pgm_model.txt) control register and memory mapping) in addition to build-it Betadisk interface.
+- This project is **next iteration of the firmware** primarily aimed on implementation of various disk interfaces which was common in Central European region.
+[DivMMC](https://spectrumforeveryone.com/2017/04/history-esxdos-divmmc-divmmc-enjoy/) interface and objectively most advanced disk system [MB-02](http://www.benophetinternet.nl/hobby/mb02/) has been already implemeted in addition to build-it Betadisk interface.

 ### Harware Key Features:
 * FPGA: EP2C8Q208C8N